redox-os/rfcs/text/0000-sysv-shm.md

 There is no drawback.

-May worth noting there is another POSIX ipc/shm [real_time extension](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) interface.
+It may worth noting that there is another POSIX ipc/shm [real_time extension](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) interface.

 # Alternatives
 [alternatives]: #alternatives